 You can find numerous conveyancing organisations advertising alleged cheap conveyancing, but additionalcosts result in the final invoice totally different to the one you expected.
 Solicitors ought to ensure fees listed in terms of engagement should be equitable invoiced The solicitors that we put forward for conveyancing in Henbury set out all charges for the property you intend tobuy.

 In what way does my ID and proof of funds have anything to do with my conveyancing in Henbury?
 Is this really warranted?

-Anti-terror and anti-money-laundering rules require Henbury conveyancing solicitors and licensed conveyancers to verify the identity of the person or body they are dealing with before they can accept their conveyancing business.
-The Terms and Conditions that you need to sign will no doubt confirm this.
-Your lawyer is right that the mortgage company also require certain documents to be viewed.
-If a you refuse to provide ID verification documents, your conveyancer would not be able to accept instructions from you.
-Your lawyer also has obligations to obtain certain documents in accordance with the bank's UK Finance Lenders’ Handbook requirements
+Anti-terror and anti-money-laundering rules require solicitors and licensed conveyancers to check the ID of the person or body they are dealing with prior to agreeing to accepting their conveyancing instruction.
+The Client Care letter that you are required to sign will no doubt reaffirm this.
+Your lender will also require certain documents to be viewed.
+Where you refuse to supply ID verification documents, your conveyancer will not be able to take you on as a client.

 I got the keys to my apartment on 10 April and my personal details is not yet registered.
 Need I be worried?
 My conveyancing solicitor in Henbury expressed confidence that it will be dealt with in less than a month.
 Are transfers in Henbury particularly slow to register?